Marco Delle Monache: International career

 Delle Monache is a youth international for Italy, having been selected with the under-17 by Bernardo Corradi in October 2021, for the 2022 European Championship qualification.
 He made his debut with the team as a substitute during the 5–0 win against Albania on the 27 October.

 Style of play

-While still in the very early stages of his career and life, Delle Monache was already described as a player with great pace, creativity and technique.
-This then earned him comparaisons to the likes of Pasquale Foggia, Fabrizio Miccoli or even Lorenzo Insigne.

-He is able to play both as a trequartista or an attacking winger (in Italian, an esterno offensivo), mainly on the left side of the attack.
+Delle Monache is able to play both as a trequartista or an attacking winger (in Italian, an esterno offensivo), mainly on the left side of the attack.

-A right-footed player, he distinguishes himself by dribbling the opponent and protecting the ball, while additionally having the ability to execute long risky passes, take free kicks and provide assists for his forwards.
-He also makes good use of his athleticism and tactical habilites in defense, with an effective pressing.
+A right-footed player, he distinguishes himself by dribbling the opponent and protecting the ball, while additionally having the ability to execute long passes, take free kicks and provide assists for his forwards.
+He was also praised for his athleticism and his tactical intelligence while pressing.
+Due to his attributes, he was compared to the likes of Pasquale Foggia, Fabrizio Miccoli and Lorenzo Insigne.

 In September 2022, Delle Monache was included in The Guardian's list of the 60 best talents in the world to be born in 2005.